-“Desde mi pequeña vida” by Margarita Carrera (Guatemala)
+“Desde mi pequeña vida” (From My Small Life) by Margarita Carrera (Guatemala)

-Words like desde (since) are words that the Spanish language (and all languages, really) hinge on to really connect what we know with what we can say.
-Desde means since, which sets the stage for a lovely poem about a woman reflecting on the injustice that many people were suffering in Guatemala during the Civil War.
+Words like desde (from) are words that the Spanish language (and all languages, really) hinge on to really connect what we know with what we can say.
+Desde means from, which sets the stage for a powerful poem about a woman reflecting on the injustice that many people were suffering in Guatemala during the Civil War.
 She tries to connect to all those who died defending an ideal to what she considers to be her small, insignificant life because she can’t make a difference.

-Margarita Carrera was born in the late 1920s, and her writing has tons of historical relevance as she was the first woman to graduate from la Universidad de San Carlos Guatemala.
+Margarita Carrera was born in the late 1920s, and her writing has tons of historical relevance as she was the first woman to graduate from the San Carlos of Guatemala University.
 In addition to poems, she produced writing as an essayist and professor.